AndyDentFree/kotlyrical/Kolapsilist/README.md

 Sample checking out nuances on creating multi-column grids in Compose and a few variations on how to collapse sections.

-**Important** I'm trying to mark all the places in the code where weird platform-dependencies or other CMP vs Jetpack pains bite with a comment:
+**Important** I'm trying to mark all the places in the code where weird platform-dependencies or other CMP vs Jetpack pains bite, with a comment:

 `// CMPGotcha`